Johnny Harris (actor): Career

 In 2020, he starred as Bruno Bernardi in the third and final season of the Netflix drama series Medici Season 3 (2019).
 Filming took place in Rome and Tuscany.

-In the same year, Harris also played Charlie Rowley in the BBC drama series The Salisbury Poisonings, a mini-series based on the tragic real life events of 2018.
+That same year, he played Charlie Rowley in the BBC drama series The Salisbury Poisonings, a mini-series based on the tragic real life events of 2018.

-In 2022, Harris was reunited on screen with Vicky McClure in the new ITVX Drama Without Sin.
-This was the first time the two had appeared together on screen since their portrayal of father and daughter in the multi- award winning This is England '86.
+In December 2022, Harris was re-united on screen with Vicky McClure in the new ITV X Drama Series, Without Sin ..., the first time the two have performed together since their portrayal of a father and daughter in the multi-award-winning TV series, This is England '86.

+Harris played the iconic role of Magwitch, alongside Academy Award winner Olivia Colman (as Miss Havisham) in the new Disney/BBC/FX Networks co-production of Great Expectations.
+The show is exec-produced by Sir Ridley Scott and Tom Hardy and adapted for the screen by Steven Knight, the creator of Peaky Blinders.
+Great Expectations premiered on TV screens in both America and the UK on 26 March 2023.

+In the same year he also starred in A House in Jerusalem, a feature film directed by Muayad Alayan.